-Nowadays more than 90% of our energy is obtained through the burning of fossil fuels such as crude oil, natural gas and coal, which emits high amounts of CO₂.
+Nowadays more than 90% of our energy is obtained through the burning of fossil fuels, such as crude oil, natural gas and coal, which emits high amounts of CO₂.
 The burning of coal alone is responsible for 41% of the global CO₂ emission.
-In addition, the available amount of fossil fuel decreases.
-The obtaining of oil is becoming relatively more expensive, as most of the easily obtainable oil has already been used up.
+In addition, the available amount of fossil fuel is decreasing.
+Obtaining oil is becoming relatively more expensive, as most of the easily obtainable oil has already been used.
 To meet both the growing demand for fuel and the goal to use sustainable energy sources as often as possible instead, attention is shifting towards biofuels.

 What is biofuel?

 As of 2020 at least 10% of all fuels used in the European Union for transport must be alternative fuels, such as biofuels.
 Biofuel is a collective term for fuel obtained from organic material that has been converted into synthetic fuel, such as diesel.
 These biofuels can be used in standard combustion engines and thereby serve as an alternative fuel for vehicles.
 A small part of the fuels currently used in vehicles already consist of biofuels.

 The percentage of biofuels mixed into regular fuels is increased slightly every year.
 Regular petrol contains a maximum of 5% bioethanol.
 This amount of ethanol can be processed by all cars without first requiring engine modifications.
 Many newer cars can process a higher percentage of bioethanol, for which the fuel E10 is available.
 E10 contains between 7.5 and 10% bioethanol.
 As of October 1st 2019 petrol stations are required to offer E10 at half of their fuel pumps or more.

 Which biofuels can be used for gensets?